kevoreilly/CAPEv2/docs/book/src/customization/signatures.rst

     * ``references``: a list of references (URLs) to give context to the signature.
     * ``enable``: if set to False the signature will be skipped.
     * ``alert``: if set to True can be used to specify that the signature should be reported (perhaps by a dedicated reporting module).
-    * ``minimum``: the minimum required version of Cuckoo to successfully run this signature.
+    * ``minimum``: the minimum required version of CAPE to successfully run this signature.
-    * ``maximum``: the maximum required version of Cuckoo to successfully run this signature.
+    * ``maximum``: the maximum required version of CAPE to successfully run this signature.

 In our example, we would create the following skeleton: